-Heads Up — FASB proposes amendments to clarify the definition of a business has been added to your bookmarks.
+Heads Up—FASB proposes amendments to clarify the definition of a business has been saved

 The FASB issued the proposed ASU in response to stakeholder feedback indicating that the definition of a business in ASC 805 is too broad and that too many transactions are qualifying as business combinations even though many of these transactions may more closely resemble asset acquisitions.
 Because the current definition has been interpreted broadly, it can be inefficient and costly to analyze transactions and entities may not be able to use “reasonable judgment.”
 The proposed amendments would make application of the guidance more consistent and cost-efficient.